Nominate a person or event

 The decision will be one of two alternatives:

-1. Suggestion has been shortlisted
+1. Nomination has been shortlisted

-2. Suggestion has been unsuccessful
+2. Nomination has been unsuccessful

 You will be sent a letter informing you of Woollahra Council's decision.

 Before a plaque can be installed, the location of individual plaques needs to be consistent with current planning, heritage and environmental policies and Plans of Management for Woollahra Council.
 In cases where a plaque is to be installed on privately owned buildings or sites, permission must be requested and given by the owners of the building in question.
 If an owner is not in agreement then the proposal cannot go ahead at that address.